falconsmilie/phospy/docs/api.md

 `PhosphoDataset` is immutable at the public boundary: it stores defensive copies of validated input tables and returns deep copies from `total_df` and `phospho_df`.

-A practical detail: `from_files(...)` cleans file headers to lowercase snake case before validation.
+A practical detail: `from_files(...)` reads the total and phospho inputs as tab-delimited text tables, then cleans file headers to lowercase snake case before validation.
 In-memory data frames are validated as provided.

 ### Main methods